Best Pool Cover Reviews 2020: Top Picks for 6 Common Situations

 We’ve reviewed dozens of the best-selling, best-rated solar pool covers sold on sites like Amazon and Walmart.com and picked the single best choice for each common homeowner’s need.

 Whether you need a mesh safety cover to keep your family safe, a winter cover to keep away debris and algae or a solar cover to keep your pool warm through the night, we’ll tell you which one to buy and why.

-The first half of this page reviews our top picks for the best pool covers for above ground pools and in-ground pools.
+The first half of this page lists our top picks for the best pool covers for above ground pools and in-ground pools.

 - Safest Security Pool Cover for Families With Kids >>